Hornosteipel (Hasidic dynasty)

-It is a branch of the Chernobyl, Sanz, and Chabad dynasties dating back to the 18th century.
+It is a branch of the Chernobyl dynasty, descended from the Sanz, and Chabad dynasties dating back to the 18th century.

 Lineage

 Rebbe Yaakov Yisroel Twerski, founder of the Hornosteipel dynasty, was the third son of the Chernobler Maggid – Rebbe Mordechai Twersky.
 Rebbe Mordechai's father, Rebbe Menachem Nachum Twersky of Chernobyl (author of Meor Einayim and founder of The Chernobyl Hasidic dynasty), was a disciple of the Baal Shem Tov, the founder of Hasidism.
 Rebbe Yaakov Yisroel Twerski later moved to the city of Cherkasy, Ukraine, leaving the leadership of the city of Hornostaypil with his grandson, Rebbe Mordechai Dov.
 The main bases of Hornosteipel Hasidim are in Midwood ("Flatbush"), Milwaukee, and Beitar Illit.
 There are also communities with direct ties to Hornosteipel in Chicago, Toronto, Baltimore, and Beit Shemesh, Israel.
 There was formerly a Hornosteipel community in Denver.

 Rebbe Yaakov Yisroel had four daughters and no sons.